ammarsaf/belajar_python/docs/source/pages/6_OOP.rst

 		info = "This is a simple mathematical operation." date = "4 December 2022"
 		def get_class_info(self):
-			print(“Here is the class info:”, info, date)
+			print("Here is the class info:", info, date)

 4. *Object*